mynenik/kForth-64/README.md

 64-bit Forth System for x86_64-GNU/Linux
 NOTE: At present there is no stable release of kForth-64.
 It is presently under development.
-Although the application will build and execute, please note that it has not been tested and is likely to crash.
+Although the application will build and execute, please note that it has only undergone limited system tests (see forth-src/system-test/).

 Copyright &copy; 1998--2019 Krishna Myneni, <krishna.myneni@ccreweb.org>